krishbale/Chat-Apps-Encryption-Webhooks/log.md

 Wednesday 10:15am 6:15pm July 12 2023
 Tasks:
 #Tested api testing and review code
+Using postman and lancemup website web devtools.
  1.workspaces services
 2.Role and permissions
 3.created project using  kanban template 4.notification api
 5.activity log

+Day -20
+Thurstday July-13-2023 Signing 10:30 am : signing off 6:30pm
+Task:-
+1.Created and intialized starter repo for foodburge,vendorio and graphql 2.Went through the documentation of graphql vendor io and learned about foodbourge 3.Created Query and Mutations &  connected to postgres sql using nestjs and graphql